-- a) Details of the method for a pre-construction survey of wetland vegetation composition and structure to assist planning for the swamp forest restoration planting. - b) The retention, where possible, of the high value ecological areas identified in Figures 4.1 and 4.2 in the ELMP dated [insert date] 2018 - c) Provisions for the relocation or cultivation of threatened plants found within the Project Area. - d) Details of how, prior to vegetation removal, the appropriate delineation of vegetation to be cleared will be made. - e) A programme for vegetation clearance that allows for vegetation to be cleared only prior to Works beginning in any particular Stage (or Stages) of the Project Area in order to reduce habitat effects and reduce the potential for erosion and sediment generation. - f) The staging of restoration planting and landscape treatments in relation to the construction programme to reduce the potential for erosion and sediment generation.
-Where practicable restoration planting shall commence after the completion of any Stage of Construction Work. - g) Provisions for the cultural use of significant trees by Ngāti Tama. - h) The supervision of vegetation clearance by a suitably qualified person. - i) Landscaping design and treatments (landform and planting), including rehabilitation of all areas used for temporary work and construction yards. - j) The location, details and principles for achieving the following restoration planting, including identification (maps) of where the restoration planting will take place: - i.
+- b) The retention, where possible, of the high value ecological areas identified in Figures 4.1 and 4.2 in the ELMP dated [insert date] 2018. - c) Provisions for the relocation or cultivation of threatened plants found within the Project Area. - d) Details of how, prior to vegetation removal, the appropriate delineation of vegetation to be cleared will be made. - e) A programme for vegetation clearance that allows for vegetation to be cleared only prior to Works beginning in any particular Stage (or Stages) of the Project Area in order to reduce habitat effects and reduce the potential for erosion and sediment generation. - f) The staging of restoration planting and landscape treatments in relation to the construction programme to reduce the potential for erosion and sediment generation.
+Where practicable restoration planting shall commence after the completion of any Stage of Construction Work. - g) Provisions for the cultural use of significant trees by Ngāti Tama. - h) The supervision of vegetation clearance by a suitably qualified person. - Landscaping design and treatments (landform and planting), including rehabilitation of all areas used for temporary work and construction yards. - j) The location, details and principles for achieving the following restoration planting, including identification (maps) of where the restoration planting will take place: - i.
 At least 6 hectares of kahikatea swamp forest. - ii.
-At least 9ha of dryland planting using an appropriate mix of plant seedlings - iii.
-Planting of saplings in ecologically appropriate sites at a loss to replacement ratio of 1:200 on a 'like for like' species basis for each significant tree that is felled.
+At least 9ha of mitigation planting using an appropriate mix of plant seedlings - iii.
+Planting of saplings in ecologically appropriate sites at a loss to replacement ratio of 1:200 on a 'like for like' species basis for each significant tree that is felled. - iv.

-- iv.
 All new plantings must be eco-sourced from the North Taranaki Ecological District. - v.
-The Requiring Authority shall complete all restoration planting within three planting seasons of the Completion of Construction Works, unless natural conditions during Construction Works result in poor seed production, or poor seed condition and adversely limits seedling propagation for indigenous plant species, in which case completion would be delayed to reflect the availability of suitable seedlings. - vi.
-Should there be a delay in the completion of restoration planting due to the availability of suitable seedlings as described in v above, the Requiring Authority shall provide the Planning Lead (or Nominee) with an amended timeframe, which shall not exceed three planting seasons, and shall complete the planting as soon as reasonably possible within the agreed timeframe, informing the Planning Lead (or Nominee) when planting is complete. - k) Provisions to monitor and manage all planting so that plants establish and those that fail to establish are replaced, such that the listed performance measures are met within their specified timeframes.
+The Consent Holder shall complete all restoration planting within three planting seasons of the Completion of Construction Works, unless natural conditions during Construction Works result in poor seed production, or poor seed condition and adversely limits seedling propagation for indigenous plant species, in which case completion would be delayed to reflect the availability of suitable seedlings. - vi.
+Should there be a delay in the completion of restoration planting due to the availability of suitable seedlings as described in v above, the Consent Holder shall provide the Chief Executive, TRC with an amended timeframe, which shall not exceed three planting seasons, and shall complete the planting as soon as reasonably possible within the agreed timeframe, informing the Chief Executive, TRC when planting is complete. - k) Provisions to monitor and manage all planting so that plants establish and those that fail to establish are replaced, such that the listed performance measures are met within their specified timeframes.